Cancel anytime

 Financial Performance

-Historical Performance: Historical performance varies based on commodity market cycles.
+Historical Performance: Historical performance can vary significantly based on agricultural commodity market cycles.
 Past performance is not indicative of future results.

-Benchmark Comparison: DBA's performance should be compared to the DBIQ Diversified Agriculture Index Excess Return to assess tracking effectiveness.
+Benchmark Comparison: The ETFu2019s performance should be compared to the DBIQ Diversified Agriculture Index Excess Returnu2122 to assess tracking effectiveness.

 Expense Ratio: 0.85